 This Guide has been prepared to address the gaps regarding restricted retail design guidance in the planning scheme.
-This will enable Casey to attract a diversity of restricted retail jobs and growth, create sustainable, well designed and thriving large format shopping precincts.
+This will enable Casey to attract a diversity of restricted retail jobs, create sustainable, well designed and thriving large format shopping precincts.

-Purpose of the Restricted Retail Design Guide and Who Should Use It
+Purpose of the Guide